 His first winner under Rules was a novice hurdle in May with a pointer called Gone To Lunch who promptly also won his next two.
 A year later he sold the dairy herd and the existing facilities were developed to cope with the extra horses.
 A 300 metre schooling ring was linked to a three and a half furlong strip that rises up from the bottom of the farm and Jeremy posted 24 victories with 34 individual horses.

 Gone To Lunch won five point-to-points, fell in the 2007 Christie's Foxhunter Chase at Cheltenham, and then proved so successful over hurdles, winning four, that he was only narrowly beaten in the Sefton Novices' Hurdle at Aintree.
 He contracted pleural pneumonia and nearly died three years later before scoring an emotional success at Wincanton in the FJ Chalke Handicap Chase on October 23, 2011.
-He is now happily retired as 'trainer's hack' at Higher Holworthy.

 Jeremy scored his first Grade One success with Melodic Rendezvous in the Tolworth Hurdle at Sandown in 2013.

 We are fortunate to have a fantastic, close knit team, led by Laura as Head Girl.
+They work one in three Sundays and have every Wednesday and Saturday afternoon off unless racing when they will receive an alternative afternoon.